yiisoft/validator/docs/guide/en/result.md

 #### Resolving special characters collision in attribute names

-When the attribute name contains a path separator (dot `.` by default), they're automatically escaped using a backslash (`\`) in the error messages list:
+When the attribute name in the error messages list contains a path separator (dot `.` by default), it is automatically escaped using a backslash (`\`):

 ```php
 [